 Like I mentioned earlier, these are the perfect game day snack.
 Besides the fact they’re delicious, they’re ideal because you can make in bulk and serve hot or cold.
 There’s nothing worse than putting a spread out and worrying about stuff going cold.
 These twists taste just as delicious cold as they do fresh out the oven!

 On one condition though – dip must be present. (dip does not have to be present I just enjoy the extra calories)

 For me, it has to be sour cream and chive dip every single time.
-I’ve included the ingredients for this in the recipe notes below.

 So at your next game day gathering, family get together or cheesy carb craving, spare a thought for these cheese and prosciutto twists.
 Super easy, inexpensive and delicious, these are bound to be your new ‘go-to’ appetizer.

 How to make Cheese and Prosciutto Twists (Full Recipe & Video)

 Cheese and Prosciutto Twists are the PERFECT appetizer to share!
 So easy to make and even more delicious to snack on, these twists are going to make your next game day feast one to remember!

 - 2 Sheets Puff Pastry, thawed as necessary

 - 2 Large Handfuls Cheddar, finely grated